yellow-high5/naked_doc/README.md

 #### Logo

-You edit `config.header.logo` in config.js
+You edit `config.header.logo` in config.ts

-If you want the link to be accessible when you click on the logo, you edit `config.header.logoLink` in config.js
+If you want the link to be accessible when you click on the logo, you edit `config.header.logoLink` in config.ts

 #### Search Engine([Algolia](https://www.algolia.com/))